robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 Dealing with many negligible weights
 ------------------------------------

-From experience, I have found that efficient frontier optimisation often sets many of the asset weights to be zero.
+From experience, I have found that mean-variance optimisation often sets many of the asset weights to be zero.
 This may not be ideal if you need to have a certain number of positions in your portfolio, for diversification purposes or otherwise.